-Shortly after you enroll, Columbia Pacific will mail you a survey about your health.
+Shortly after you enroll or if you have a health-related change, Columbia Pacific will mail you a survey about your health.
+This is called a Health Risk Assessment.

 You can complete the survey by mail or by calling us at 855-722-8206 or TTY 711 to have a care coordination team member help you complete it.
+To take the survey online, please go to colpachealth.org/members/member-portal